cyanglee/recommendable/README.md

 end
 ```

+*Updated by: cyanglee*<br/>
+For some reason, the **recommended_for** is a private method in the **Recommender** class and it's not used anywhere.
+I made the change to make it a public method so I can get place recommendations.

 To ensure that users' recommendations are processed after they rate items, make sure your bundled queue system is running:

 ```bash